Neuro-Oncology

 • Inheritance is mainly autosomal dominant with incomplete penetrance but other inheritance patterns (recessive, copy number variations, de novo, etc.) have been described. | |

-• Mutations associated with GEFS+ have been identified in genes that encode for sodium channel subunits (SCN1A, SCN2A, SCN1B, SCN9A) and ligand-gated gamma aminobutyric acid receptor A gamma2 and delta subunits (GABRG2, GABRD) and in several other genes implicated in epileptogenesis. | |
+• Mutations associated with GEFS+ have been identified in genes that encode for sodium channel subunits (SCN1A, SCN2A, SCN1B, SCN9A) and ligand-gated gamma aminobutyric acid receptor A gamma2 and delta subunits (GABRG2, GABRD), as well as several other genes implicated in epileptogenesis. | |

-• Management depends on seizure type, which can be either generalized of focal, or on epileptic syndrome phenotype (ie, stiripentol for Dravet syndrome).
+• Management depends on seizure type, or on epileptic syndrome phenotype (ie, stiripentol for Dravet syndrome).
 In the majority of cases neuroimaging and neurodevelopment are normal. |

 In 1994, Aicardi initially recognized a subgroup of patients with febrile convulsions followed by infrequent generalized seizures that often remitted definitively by 9 to 12 years of age, suggesting a possible syndrome of childhood epilepsy with generalized tonic-clonic seizures (GTCS) (02).